camptocamp/odoo-project-tools/README.md

 ## Project conversion

+Go to the root of the project, and

+* run otools-project init
-Go to the root of the project, and start a local instance with a copy of the production database, then run `otools-conversion -i localhost -p 80 -d odoodb`.
+* start a local instance with a copy of the production database
+* run `otools-conversion -i localhost -p 80 -d odoodb`

 You will get prompted for the admin password (should be `admin` if you are running locally in DEV mode.

 The script will move things around, figure out which OCA addons are installed